sambatech77/sambatech/README.md

-Sure!
-Here’s a concise and engaging bio for your GitHub profile:

----

 **👋 Hi there!
 I’m sambatech77, a student diving deep into the world of cybersecurity and programming.**

 🌐 **Exploring Cybersecurity:** Passionate about understanding and combating digital threats.
 Always learning and applying new strategies to secure systems and networks.